What is Buy Now, Pay Later (BNPL)?

 -

 Wait.
+BNPL providers generally don’t conduct a hard credit inquiry when you apply, but they may perform a soft credit check.
 Approval can take anywhere from a few seconds to a few minutes.
 And if you’re approved, you can complete your purchase.

-Pay.
+- Pay.
 The cost of your purchase is typically divided into installments.
-The first installment might be due at checkout or later.
+The first installment might be due when you check out.
+Remaining payments are then usually automatically deducted from your credit card, checking account or savings account.

-Look out for other charges.
-Most BNPL loans don’t come with interest or finance charges like origination fees.
+Most BNPL loans don’t come with interest or finance charges, such as origination fees.
 But there may be fees for missed or returned payments, among others.
 So it’s a good idea to read each loan’s fine print before you apply.
 You can also set up automatic payments from your credit card to make sure your bills are paid on time.

 Will my Buy Now, Pay Later transactions show up in my credit reports?

-If you use CreditWise from Capital One to monitor your credit, you might start to see your BNPL loans in credit reports and CreditWise alerts.
-That’s because CreditWise gives you access to your TransUnion credit report.
-And TransUnion includes BNPL data in consumer credit reports whenever it’s reported.
+If you use CreditWise from Capital One to monitor your credit scores, you might see your BNPL loans in credit reports and CreditWise alerts.
+That’s because CreditWise gives you access to your TransUnion credit report, which includes BNPL data in consumer credit reports whenever it’s reported.

 BNPL and debt collection

-One way that BNPL credit could affect your credit scores right now is if you don’t repay the loan and it’s turned over to a debt collection agency.
-If a collections account shows up in your credit report, it could stay there for seven years.
-And it may have a negative impact on your credit scores.
+Another way that BNPL credit could affect your credit scores is if you don’t repay the loan and it’s turned over to a debt collection agency.
+If a collections account shows up in your credit report, it could stay there for seven years and negatively affect your credit scores.

 Using Buy Now, Pay Later responsibly

-Even if BNPL credit isn’t yet factoring into credit scores, it’s a good idea to use it responsibly.
-Some services may allow you to pay for your purchase with a credit card, but that could mean paying off one form of debt with another.
+Some lenders may allow you to pay for your purchase with a credit card, but that could mean paying off one form of debt with another.

-And even if a BNPL provider doesn’t charge fees, you may incur fees from your bank.
-For instance, if you overdraft your bank account or don’t have enough funds to cover a payment, your bank may charge you an overdraft fee.
-That’s sometimes referred to as a non-sufficient funds fee.
+If you use your bank account to make BNPL payments and don’t have enough funds to cover a payment, your bank may charge you an overdraft fee.
+That’s sometimes referred to as a nonsufficient funds (NSF) fee.

 Key takeaways: Buy Now, Pay Later

-BNPL is a short-term payment option that lets you repay purchases over several installments.
+BNPL is a short-term payment option that lets people repay purchases over installments.
 Because it’s relatively new, there are things about its role and impact that are still unclear and evolving.
 And that includes when and how it might affect consumers’ credit.

-You can keep an eye on your credit with CreditWise.
-And if you think a credit card might better suit your needs, you can compare Capital One’s credit cards to find the right fit for your goals and financial situation.
+You can keep an eye on your credit scores with CreditWise.
+And if you think a credit card might better suit your needs, you can compare Capital One credit cards to find the right fit for your goals and financial situation.

 Compare cards and explore digital features from Capital One